fenago/apache-cassandra/lab_1.md

-In order to keep this chapter short, the following bullet list covers the great features provided by Cassandra:
+In order to keep this lab short, the following bullet list covers the great features provided by Cassandra: